curv3d/curv/docs/Language.rst

 pattern
-  A pattern can occur as a function formal parameter, or as the left side of a definition, and contains usually one, but generally zero or more parameter names.
+  A pattern can occur as a function formal parameter, or as the left side of a definition, and contains usually one (but generally zero or more) parameter names.
   During pattern matching,
   we attempt to match an argument value against a pattern.
   If the match is successful, we bind (each) parameter name